 Socks - Solid white, black, or navy only.
-Solid tight-fitted leggings that are black, gray, or navy (i.e. no sweats, warm-ups, or flared legs) may be worn in the winter months.
+Solid tight-fitted leggings that are black, gray, or navy (i.e. no sweats, warm-ups, or flared legs) are to be worn under skirts/jumpers in the winter months.
+Not cutouts and no mesh.
 No socks past the knees.